fog/fog/lib/fog/rackspace/docs/auto_scale.md

 Each scaling group has an associated **launch configuration**.
 This determines the properties of servers that are created in response to a scaling event.

 The `:server_name` represents a base string to which Autoscale prepends a 10-character prefix.
-The prefix always begins with 'as' and is followed by 8 random hex digits.
+The prefix always begins with 'as' and is followed by 8 random hex digits and a dash (-).
 For example, if you set the `server_name` to 'testgroup', and the scaling group creates 3 servers, their names would look like these:

     as5defddd4-testgroup
     as92e512fe-testgroup